BioDesign-Automation-Consortium/iwbda-website/content/authors/iwbda-2025/_index.md

 # - name: Conference Book
 #   link: TBA

-information:
-- name: Submission Guidelines
-  description: Abstracts and workshop proposals must be submitted via [EasyChair](https://easychair.org/conferences/?conf=iwbda25).
-Submissions cannot exceed two pages (excluding figures and tables).
-If you do not have an EasyChair account, please create one by following the instructions specified [here](https://easychair.org/help/account_creation).
-We encourage abstracts for talks at IWBDA 2025 on ongoing research that may be submitted as a full journal paper later.
-We are currently in talks with ACS Synthetic Biology to set up a special issue on bio-design automation for such extended journal submissions.
 #  link: https://forms.gle/Em226LwEQsuJedkf7
 #- name: Organizers
 #  description: The COMBINE 2022 meeting is organised by Dagmar Waltemath and Matthias König.